Down and Dirty Reviews: Intellivision -- A - Z

 gameplay: 4

 Even the rival Mattel Intellivision would get this mega popular arcade game from Atari.
-This Centipede version is not too different from the impressive 2600 and 5200 versions but the action is a bit on the chunky side.
-If you're still a fan of Centipede though this is a good way to kill some time and it even plays well on those stupid controllers too.
+This Centipede version is not too different from the impressive 2600 and 5200 versions since you blast away tons of bugs but the action is a bit on the chunky side thanks to the slower speed.
+If you're still a fan of Centipede though this is a good way to kill some time and it even plays well on those stupid controllers too but it's not the best version out there.

 For 1 or 2 players